 - How is Fonolo’s call-back solution different from other offerings on the market?

-1) How Does Visual IVR Relate to Call-Backs?
+1) How Do Web Call-Backs Relate to Call-Backs?

 After a caller uses the visual interface, how can we get them and connected to an agent?

 That’s where call-backs come in.
 Simply put, that’s the easiest, most universal “bridge” between call center and caller.
 There are several intriguing technologies on the horizon (such as WebRTC) that might one day provide a viable alternative for this bridge.
 But for now, the only contender for a solution that works broadly across different call centers and consumer demographics is call-backs.